dotnet/docs/docs/iot/deployment.md

 ms.prod: dotnet
 ---

-# Deploy .NET apps on ARM Single-Board Computers
+# Deploy .NET apps on ARM single-board computers

-Deployment of .NET apps to Raspberry Pi is identical to that of any other platform.
+Deployment of .NET apps to single-board computers is identical to that of any other platform.
 Your app can run as *self-contained* or *framework-dependent* deployment modes.
 There are advantages to each strategy.
 For more information, see [.NET application publishing overview](../core/deploying/index.md).

 ## Deploying a framework-dependent app